Ukrainian court freezes assets of former President Petro Poroshenko | DW | 07.01.2022

 Authorities in Ukraine allege officials in Poroshenko's administration conspired with Viktor Medvedchuk, the leader of the country's pro-Russian Opposition Platform – For Life party, of working with separatists to purchase coal.

-Specifically, authorities allege 1.5 billion hryvnia worth of coal was purchased to fuel Ukraine, but they add that it also funds to the pro-Russian forces in the country's east.
+Specifically, authorities allege 1.5 billion hryvnia worth of coal was purchased to fuel Ukraine, but they add that it also funded pro-Russian forces in the country's east.

 The conflict in the country's east has killed at least 13,000 people.